socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

     ]
 }
 ```
+##### Notes
+`recordid` - A record ID or primary key for the record.
+This number should be unique.
+You are free to submit a string in any format as long as it uniquely identifies the record in your system.
+If you have concerns and would like to discuss alternative approaches, please contact us.

 ## Troubleshooting Errors
 When submitting records to the pipeline, you will receive a SUCCESS message that indicates that your envelope was successfully received.
 However, there may be errors in the submission.
 You will be notified of errors via email in approximately under a minute of submission.
-The email you receive will come from AWS Notifications with a subject containing Connected Communities Error:
+The email you receive will come from AWS Notifications with a subject containing Connected Communities Error.

 The notification will indicate a single error that needs to be fixed, though there may be multiple errors in the submission.
 You will receive one email per submission with a single error until all errors are resolved.
 It is suggested that you correct the error on the element in question and investigate if that error may exist throughout your submission.
 For example, if you receive a required error, it’s suggested to resolve the error for that element and interrogate the rest of your submission to find other elements that cause that error before submitting again.
 After all errors are resolved, error emails will no longer be sent.
-At this time, you should proceed to send your SUCCESS message and EnvelopeId to TYLER’S EMAIL ADDRESS OR FORM URL
+At this time, you should proceed to send your SUCCESS message and EnvelopeId to [data-certification@tylertech.com](mailto:data-certification@tylertech.com)
-Here are some of the most common errors you may encounter:
+The following sections detail some of the most common errors you may encounter.
 ### Required Element
 The certification endpoint requires critical elements, if one of the critical elements is missing from the submission, you’ll receive an error.
 ```